 Here, we have upheld a list of cat breeds with flat faces.
 But before knowing about them in-depth, let’s learn the effects of having such unique attributes.

 Issues Cats Encounter For Having Flat Face

 The trait of a flat face not only differentiates cats based on their appearance but also symbolizes how some have a unique genetic makeup to the rest of the breeds.
-However, the flat facial structure and tiny nose area put flat-faced cat breeds at a higher risk of health issues, such as breathing, vision, and dental problems.
+However, the flat facial structure and tiny nose area put flat-faced cat breeds at a higher risk of health issues.

 1. British Shorthair